GSA-TTS/tts-tech-operations/how_we_work/workflow.md

       - Current blockers
       - Things that need feedback
       - Help needed
+   1. Confirm there are no issues missing to represent recent/current/upcoming work
    1. Review of calendar items that others might benefit from attending or knowing about
 1. OpsRotation person leads looking at any any pull requests that would be useful to review as a group